Byter64/Code-Explorinator/README.md

 | Start Date | 21.10.2019 |
 | Study Program | Games Engineering B.Sc.|
 | Engine Version | Unity 2021.3.11f1 or Unreal 5.0.3 |

+# Structur notes
+## Communication between backend and frontend
+1. Frontend asks backend for specific class via a unique class identifier, that has already been given by backend.

+2. Interface between backend and frontend
+2.1 General idea
+   The frontend gives the backend a class and a radius.
+The backend then returns the resulting graph in form of dictionaries.
+2.1 Datatstructure
+   2.1.1 INamedTypeSymbol (von Roslyn)
+2.2

 ### Abstract